Understanding Groundwater Recharge Rate is essential for the successful Water Resources Management and Contaminant Transport in Subsurface.

 - How to set up 1D numerical simulation of soil water movement including ol hydrological water balance elements

 Who should attend?

-This course is ideally suited for hydrogeologists, environmental engineers and climate change experts who are diving into the use of groundwater numerical models to make informed decisions about water balance of the region and contaminant movement from ground surface to aquifers.
+This course is ideally suited for hydrogeologists, environmental engineers, climate change experts and all others who wants to dive into the use of unsaturated numerical models to make informed decisions about water balance of the region and contaminant movement from ground surface to aquifers.

 Average 2 - 3 hours per week to finish each Module.
 We encourage you to spend time with the course each week.
 Your focused attention will pay off in the end!